patters-match/gba-ezflash-iv-emulators/README.md

 ## Background
 These emulators were originally designed to be used in a number of ways:
 1. assemble many game ROMs into a large compilation and browse the games from a menu upon launch
-   - *slow to load into EZ-Flash PSRAM before execution, single 64KB SRAM save is a constraint*
+   - *slow to load into EZ-Flash PSRAM before execution, single 64KB SRAM save may constrain*
 2. as plugins for the Pogoshell file manager
    - *only supports much older flashcart devices e.g. Flash2Advance*
 3. bundle each game ROM with its own copy of the emulator